Random Stability of Random Variables: Composition Semigroups

 We see that $U_j$ belong to the strict domain of attraction: Recall our discussion above about defining strictly stable distributions as weak limits of scaled sums of independent identically distributed random variables.
-We stress this is different from classic $\alpha$-stable domains of attraction, where adding constants is allowed: Recall~\eqref{eq:stable-weak-limits} and the discussion there.
-Strict domain of stability include scaling sums of independent indentically distributed random variables, but not adding constants.
-See also discussion in \cite[Section 2]{Anna}.
+This is different from classic $\alpha$-stable domains of attraction, where adding constants is allowed: Recall~\eqref{eq:stable-weak-limits} and the discussion there.
+Strict domain of stability include scaling sums of independent indentically distributed random variables without adding constants.
+See the discussion in \cite[Section 2]{Anna}.